adecess/adecess/README.md

 ### Hi there 👋 I am Axel

 I am a Developer.
-I am passionate about useful technology and love to learn new fundamental comp sci knowledge.
+I use Vue and NestJS at work but I have been spending most of my free time building with Python (especially FastAPI) lately.

 ## ⚡ Tech Stack

-Here are a few things I like to work with.

 * 🗣 TypeScript | Python
 * 🖇️ Node.js (NestJS) | FastAPI | Vue.js